Of Slavery… and Freedom

 On the surface, this should be one of the easiest commandments to keep.
 Who doesn’t realize that the human mind and body need the kind of rest that is found only in time spent with the Lord?

 But we get… itchy.
-There’s so much to do, in our families, in our parishes, in our other ministries, and our secular world obligations.
+There’s so much to do, in our families, in our parishes, in our other ministries, and our secular world tripod_jesusandsabbath011417wikimedia_publicdomainobligations.
 Sure, we give lip service to the Fourth Commandment, but who really gets hurt if we skate around it a little?
 Just what kind of a parent are you if you’re not schlepping a talented child to Sunday sports practices?
 Just what kind of an employee (or boss) are you if you don’t check your phone frequently on Sundays?
 Just what kind of a sister or brother in Christ are you if you don’t attend that routine ministry meeting scheduled for Sunday because everyone is too busy on weekday evenings?

 But here’s the thing.
 The Lord gave us the Sabbath to make us free—free so that we remember who it is who gave us life, to slow down and find peace and pleasure in Him.
 No, that doesn’t necessarily mean sitting in total silence for the entire day.
 But it does mean casting out the “to-do” list and obligations, even just for a few hours.